jsk-ros-pkg/jsk_robot/jsk_kinova_robot/README.md

 ## Start ROS Node

 Start real kinova robot. `ip_address` can be given by both ip address and FQDN (e.g. abc.def.jp)
+Use the appropriate ip address according to the type of network you are using
+The IP address is the same as when using Web App

 ```bash
 # Gen3 robot